 You’re offering her something.

-If you’re asking her questions especially if you’re just trying to fill space with words, you’re pulling from her.
+If you’re asking her questions, even if open-ended questions and especially if you’re just trying to fill space with words, you’re pulling from her.

-That said, if you’re very interested in what her answer is and there’s already a good vibe and rapport there, asking a question can be fantastic.
+That said, if you’re very interested in what her answer is and there’s already a great vibe and rapport there, asking a good question can be fantastic.

 At that point, she wants to invest in the conversation because she likes you.

-If you’re asking a question and don’t care what the answer is, then you’re asking something from her without giving her a reason to give you that thing.
+If you’re asking a question about what she does in her free time and you don’t care what the answer is, then you’re asking something from her without giving her a reason to give you that thing.
 Again, don’t do that!

 This is a good way to think of it: taking versus offering.

 You’re offering if you’re just saying something that requires nothing of her.

 If you’re inviting her to offer something, then that should only be when there’s already a good vibe between you and you’re genuinely interested in what you’re asking.